 A few weeks ago I was at Diageo’s office bar on a Friday evening, chatting with their CMO, and he said something that stuck with me.
 Every single deck he’s seen lately is about loneliness.
 We laughed.
 But he wasn’t wrong, and the laughter said more than the observation.
 The industry knows this is the territory.
 It just hasn’t decided whether it’s selling the cure or the symptom.

 Korea, to its credit, is pointing in a different direction.
-The Feelconomy, as Seoul National University’s *Trend Korea 2026* report names it, describes consumers reorganizing spending around genuine emotional outcomes rather than simulation.
+The Feelconomy, as Seoul National University’s Trend Korea 2026 report names it, describes consumers reorganizing spending around genuine emotional outcomes rather than simulation.
 Shinhan Card data shows a 106% increase in payments at experiential venues.
+“Slow-paced experiential consumption” is now a tracked spending category: people paying for quiet cafes designed for journaling, workshops that require putting your phone away, spaces built for the kind of sustained attention that loneliness products are built to replace.
 The Feelconomy sells silence and lets you fill it yourself.
 A market for the room in which something real might happen.

 The bouldering gym works the same way.
 A room built for a thing that requires effort.
 No content.
 No feed.
 No simulation of anything.
 Just a wall and a problem and, occasionally, a stranger who notices you solved it.
 The connection is a byproduct of the effort, not the product.